Infected Tongue Piercings: Symptoms & Treatment

-Tongue Piercing Infections may not be the first thing you think about when deciding to get a tongue piercing, but they are a real risk.
-The thing to remember about infected tongue piercings is that they are almost completely avoidable if you follow good aftercare and oral hygiene routines.
+Tongue piercing infections may not be the first thing you think about when deciding to get a tongue piercing, but they are a real risk.
+The thing to remember about infected tongue piercings is that they’re almost completely avoidable if you follow good aftercare and oral hygiene routines.

-The good news is that once the piercing is fully healed, you don’t usually need to worry about infections anymore.
-So you just have to get through those first couple of months to avoid the most serious complications of infection.
+The good news is that once the piercing is fully healed, you don’t usually need to worry about infections anymore; you just have to get through that first couple of months to avoid the most serious complications of infection.

-Basically, a tongue piercing infection is a buildup of harmful bacteria that have entered the piercing wound.
+A tongue piercing infection is a buildup of harmful bacteria that has entered the piercing wound.
 These bacteria cause your body to react with a variety of symptoms, many of them unpleasant.

 There are several different reasons why harmful bacteria may take root in your tongue piercing: